Microcontroller-Oscilloscope/Core/src/boards/pico1/board_pico1.md

-# Raspberry Pi Pico/Pico W
+# Raspberry Pi Pico

-This repository contains the code necessary to run the `Raspberry Pi Pico/Pico W` microcontroller oscilloscope.
+This repository contains the code necessary to run the `Raspberry Pi Pico` microcontroller oscilloscope.
 This repository requires the [Core](https://github.com/Microcontroller-Oscilloscope/Core) to function and [Unity Tests](https://github.com/Microcontroller-Oscilloscope/UnityTests) to verify its functionality.

 Mark Descriptions:<br>
 &check;: Fully supported<br>